ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

    in a structured way, potentially ignoring which subsystem is emulated and which is not;
--  simplify complex procedures to bring the SUT in a specific state before running the tests (e.g., make the actions to set the telescope in a specific state, synchronizing on events end ensuring the state is effectively reached);
+-  simplify complex procedures to bring the SUT in a specific state before running the tests (e.g., call the commands to set the telescope in a specific desired state, synchronizing on events end ensuring the state is effectively reached);
 -  simplify teardown procedures, to bring the SUT back to a known state after the tests are completed;
--  call Tango commands on the devices;
 -  overview on the active devices and their versions.

 At the moment (17th October 2024), the SUT consist in: